NodleCode/rollup/contracts/README.md

 `ContentSignNFTFactory` is the way to instantiate `ContentSignNFT` contracts at deterministic addresses thanks to the `Create2` operand in the EVM.

 Deployment may be done by calling the `deployContentSignNFT` function on the factory contract with the appropriate parameters:
-- `_salt` should be a series of bytes.
+- `salt` should be a series of bytes.
 It may be random, or determined from the user address.
-- `_defaultAdmin` and `_defaultMinter` will typically be the user address.
+- `admin` will typically be the user address.

 Once the transaction goes through a `ContentSignNFT` will be deployed, with the user address set as the minter and admin.
 Thanks to `Create2`, one can easily compute the address of the contracts with code similar to the below:
 ```js